 - Tests of receptive (listening) and expressive (speaking) language skills.

 - Since dyslexia is often characterized by issues with phonological processing skills, the ability to rapidly name letters and objects and working memory it is helpful to include tests of these skills (eg. Comprehensive Test of Phonological Processing which includes a test for Rapid Automatized Naming (RAN) and memory evaluations (eg. Wide Range Assessment of Memory and Learning, Second Edition (WRAML2)).

-- Educational tests to determine level of functioning in basic skill areas of reading, spelling, written language and math.
+- Educational tests to determine the level of functioning in basic skill areas of reading, spelling, written language and math.
 Testing in reading and writing should include the following measures: single word decoding of real and nonsense words, oral and silent reading in context, reading comprehension, spelling in isolation and in text, sentence, story and essay writing, handwriting.
 Many psychologists in Ontario use the The Wechsler Individual Achievement Test–Third Edition (WIAT-III).

 - Assessments for other issues such as behavioural assessment for Attention deficit hyperactivity disorder (ADHD).

 - Possibly a classroom observation.

 If a profile emerges that is characteristic of dyslexia or a student is diagnosed with dyslexia, it is important to get effective intervention and support for your child.